clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 ### Features ###

 - Written in Python.
 - Standalone program.
-Doesn't need a browser.
+It doesn't need a browser.
 - Cross-platform.
-- Content can be arranged in a tree.
+- You can organize content in a tree structure.

 ### Pros ###